Environmental audit: Environmental compliance audits

-As the name implies, these audits are intended to review the site's/company's legal compliance status in an operational context.
-Compliance audits generally begin with determining the applicable compliance requirements against which the operations will be assessed.
+Compliance obligations can be considered as applicable laws and regulations.
+Environmental compliance audits are intended to review the site's/company's legal compliance status in an operational context.
+Compliance audits generally begin with determining the applicable legal compliance requirements against which the operations will be assessed.
 This tends to include federal regulations, state regulations, permits and local ordinances/codes.
 In some cases, it may also include requirements within legal settlements.

 Compliance audits may be multimedia or programmatic.
 Multimedia audits involve identifying and auditing all environmental media (air, water, waste, etc.) that apply to the operation/company.
 Programmatic audits (which may also be called thematic or media-specific) are limited in scope to pre-identified regulatory areas, such as air.

-Audits are also focused on operational aspects of a company/site, rather than the contamination status of the real property.
-Assessments, studies.
+Audits are focused on environmental aspects and environmental impacts of a company/site, rather than the contamination status of the real property.

-ISO 14001
+Environmental Audits and International Standards

 ISO 14001 is a voluntary international standard for environmental management systems ("EMS").
-ISO 14001:2004 provides the requirements for an EMS and ISO 14004 gives general EMS guidelines.
-An EMS meeting the requirements of ISO 14001:2004 is a management tool enabling an organization of any size or type to:
+ISO 14001 provides the requirements for an EMS and ISO 14004 gives general EMS guidelines.
+An EMS meeting the requirements of ISO 14001 is a management tool enabling an organization of any size or type to: